 After watching Leonard communicate both ways--via fingers and

-via mouth--with Frank, Stephanie asked him if there was a video
+Stephanie asked him if a video feature came

 of surprise and delight after looking for, and finding, it.

 "Oh no I shouldn't!"
-Len disagreed.
+Len firmly disagreed.
 "For one thing, don't

-you think

-century people would wonder what in the world I was
+you think these nineteenth century people would wonder what in the

-draw any more attention to ourselves.
-And for another thing, I just
+want to draw any more attention to ourselves.
+And for another thing, I

 wanna take a break from the twenty-first century, not fall back into